CS 128 Live

 Weekly, collaborative labs

-Labs were a chance for students to work in groups to complete a complementary assignment to lecture topics.
+Labs were a chance for students to work in groups to solidify the content of the week.

 Proctored exams with 2nd chance testing